mindkin/hourfleet/docs/integrations.md

 layout: default
 title: Integrations
 ---
-## Supported Integrations
+# Supported Integrations
 Hourfleet depends on one mandatory third-party integration ([Stripe](http://stripe.com)), and supports a number of optional online services.

 In all cases, configuring this integration requires you to
 1. Sign in to your account with the integraton provider
-1. Create Restricted API keys - one Publishable and the other Secret
+1. Create API keys
-1. Send those API keys to `admin@mindkin.co.nz` and then delete any reference to these keys from your computer.
+1. Send those API keys to Hourfleet Support on your private Slack channel, or to `support@hourfleet.com` and then delete any reference to these keys from your computer.
 Remember to check your email's 'Sent Items' too.

-### Stripe
+## Stripe

 You will need a Stripe account to properly operate an Hourfleet Car Share.

 If you don't alread have a Stripe account you'll need to [register](https://dashboard.stripe.com/register) one.
 If you need to register we recommend you take some time [to learn about Stripe](https://stripe.com/customers).

 The next step is to configure your Hourfleet Car Share with your Stripe API keys.

-This enables your Hourfleet tenancy to bill your customers when they use your car sharing service, and it enables your customers to capture their credit card information in your Car Share.
+This enables your Car Share to bill your customers when they use your car sharing service, and it enables your customers to capture their credit card information in your Car Share.
+Without which, they cannot setup their credit cards.

 **IMPORTANT:** If you do not configure yiour Hourfleet Car Share correctly with your Stripe information, your customers will experience errors when they try to register their user accounts, and provide credit card information.